-Before joining the Office of the Public Defender, Mr. Miller was a law clerk for the Superior Court of Massachusetts and then also for Chief Judge Peter Krauser of the Maryland Court of Special Appeals.
+Mr. Miller graduated with honors from American University, Washington College of Law.
+Following law school, he clerked at both the trial court level, for the Superior Court of Massachusetts, and then at the appellate level, for Chief Judge Peter Krauser of the Maryland Court of Special Appeals.
 He is admitted to practice in Maryland, Massachusetts, and the District of Columbia.

-Prior to law school, he worked at several Boston-area newspapers, including writing for The Boston Globe and served as Assistant Director of Sports Information at Northeastern University.
-Mr. Miller received his undergraduate degree from Northeastern University, majoring in Journalism.
+Prior to law school, Mr. Miller worked at The Boston Globe and served as Assistant Director of Sports Information at Northeastern University.
+He received his undergraduate degree from Northeastern University, majoring in Journalism.

-- LAW-507-001 US Criminal Law (LLM only)
+- LAW-507-001 US Criminal Law